Do You Have a CD Maturing Soon? Here's What to Do Next

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Let your CD rollover
+Let your CD roll over

 Consider short-term CDs for maximum growth, flexibility

-It's perfect, too, if you have any short-term savings goals you want to achieve over the next year, such as paying off debt or saving for a trip.
+It's perfect, too, if you have short-term savings goals you want to achieve over the next year, such as paying off debt or saving for a trip.
 What's nice about a short-term CD is that you can get in, earn some money, not worry about Fed rate cuts (CDs have fixed rates) and get your money back quickly for other investments.

 You can find and compare some of the best options using this Bankrate tool: